 Cherry trees prefer to grow in well-drained soil that contains nitrogen, phosphorous and potassium.

-Now that you know how to grow a cherry tree, click here to read about different cherry tree varieties, plus other cherry-related informational articles.
+Now that you know how to grow a cherry tree, visit our Cherry Trees hub page to read about different cherry tree varieties you can grow, plus other cherry-related informational articles.